John has prospected for gold in Arizona 10 years. His experience taught him to deal with the terrain, heat, and gold fever. He makes tools.

 - There is a lot to know when starting the hobby of gold prospecting.

-- The prospective gold prospector needs to understand the tools peculiar to gold prospecting.
+- The prospective gold prospector needs to understand the tools involved in gold prospecting.

 - One needs to understand how gold placer (alluvial gold) winds up where it is.